unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/GettingStarted.md

 ## Put a directional light in the scene
 To make cel-shading work.
 You need to place at least one [directional light](https://docs.unity3d.com/2022.2/Documentation/Manual/Lighting.html) in the scene.

-## Creating a new material and applying it Unity Toon Shader
+## Creating a new material and applying Unity Toon Shader

 Start from [creating a material](https://docs.unity3d.com/2022.2/Documentation/Manual/materials-introduction.html).